LaserWeb/deprecated-LaserWeb1/README.md

 ## Changelog

+* 18 Nov 2015: Upgraded to Bootstrap 3.3.5 and changed to a responsive layout
-* 16 Nov 2015: Integrating Millcrum.com libraries to provide DXF, SVG and MILLCRUM support
+* 17 Nov 2015: Integrated Millcrum.com libraries to provide DXF, SVG and MILLCRUM support
 * 10 Nov 2015: Added FontAwesome icons, moved Jogging to a Modal widget so its out of the way when not in use
 * 8 Nov 2015:  Project started